jayhsu0627/nd013_P3/writeup report.md

     measurements.append(steering_left)
     measurements.append(steering_right)
 ```
 To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+For example, here is an image that has then been flipped:<br>
-![alt text][image3]
+![alt text][image3]<br>
 ```
 augmented_images, augmented_measurements = [],[]
 for image, measurement in zip(images, measurements):